microsoft/mcsa-observability/README.md

 The script can be executed in Linux - Ubuntu 20.04 (VM, WSL).

-> Note: currently cloudshell is not supported since it uses az-cli > 2.46.0
+> Note: currently Azure Cloud Shell is not supported since it uses az-cli > 2.46.0

 ### Installation using shell script